kellywzhang/inference_batched_bandits/README.md

 # "Inference for Batched Bandits"
-This repo is to reproduce the main results from the "Inference for Batched Bandits" paper by Kelly Zhang, Lucas Janson, and Susan Murphy (arXiv link).
+This repo is to reproduce the main results from the "Inference for Batched Bandits" paper by Kelly W. Zhang, Lucas Janson, and Susan A. Murphy (arXiv link).

 ## Requirements
 - python (tested for python 3.7)